The Children's Hearing Services Working Group (CHSWG)

 How parents can be involved

 There are two ways that parents can be involved to make sure your views are represented.
-The first one is that you can provide your feedback to Parent Reps by joining your local CHIPS - Children Hearing Impairment Parent Support Facebook group.
-Just search for CHIPS.
+The first one is that you can provide your feedback to Parent Reps by joining your local CHIPS - Children Hearing Impairment Parent Support Facebook group here.

 Become a Parent Rep